iskodirajga/buzzingpixel.com/system/user/content/software/fabricator/documentation/sections/01--getting-started/01--installation.md

 #### `grunt compile`

 If you would just like to compile your project once without keeping a task open watching for changes, run `grunt compile`.

+Note that the build process manages the `css`, `fonts,`, `img`, and `js` directories.
+Those directories will be cleared out every time the grunt process is started and rebuilt.
+If you want anything in those directories, use the corresponding directory in your `assetsSource` directory.